Profile API

 Server-side JavaScript in Salesforce

-AMPscript is a scripting language used by Salesforce Marketing Cloud to render content on a subscriber-by-subscriber basis in real-time.
+AMPscript is a scripting language used by Salesforce Marketing Cloud to render content on a subscriber-by-subscriber basis in.
 Embed AMPscript variables within HTML emails, text emails, landing pages, SMS messages, and push notifications.
 These variables are updated at the time a message or notification is sent to (or a page is shown to) a subscriber.

 Use Amperity unified customer profiles as values for variables defined by AMPscript.
 Use Server-Side JavaScript (SSJS) to return data from a Profile API endpoint, and then make that data available to AMPscript.